Benjamin Peterson (bishop)

 Benjamin Peterson (born Vincent Peterson (born June 1, 1954)) is retired Archbishop of the Orthodox Church in America.
-During 2007-2025 he served as ruling hierarch of Diocese of the West.
+He served as ruling hierarch of Diocese of the West from 2007 to 2025.

 Early life and biography

 Peterson was born Vincent Peterson in Pasadena, California on June 1, 1954.
 He was baptized into the Orthodox faith on April 27, 1972.
 He enrolled in Saint Vladimir's Seminary, graduating with a Master of Divinity in 1978.
 Before entering the clergy, he was chairman of the Orthodox Church in America’s Department of Liturgical Music and served as choirmaster at several parishes in Detroit, Michigan, and in Los Angeles.

 On November 15, 1987 Peterson was ordained to the deaconate by Bishop Tikhon, and tonsured a rasophore monk in the following year.
 Later, he was further tonsured to the rank of lesser schema by Archbishop Herman at Saint Tikhon Monastery in South Canaan, Pennsylvania.
 He was sent to the Diocese of Alaska in 1999 to serve as dean of the Saint Innocent Cathedral in Anchorage, and later as administrative dean of Saint Herman Theological Seminary in Kodiak, where he was elevated to the rank of archimandrite.